sangwon224/Movie_Recommendation_System_Project/README.md

 This project aims to build a movie recommendation system based on collaborative filtering mechanism.

 ## Business Problem
 SAW is a movie streaming service startup that needs a recommendation system for its users.
+The company requested the team to build out its first recommendation system.

 ## Data Understanding and Preparation
 For this project, following dataset was utilized for the analysis: